f4exb/sdrangel/plugins/samplesource/sdrplayv3/readme.md

   - 7000 kHz
   - 8000 kHz

-<h3>15: IF frequency</h3>
+<h3>16: IF frequency</h3>

 Warning there is no good support of non zero IF. **It is advised to keep zero IF for normal use**.

+Some tricks are provided for expert use of non-zero IFs.
+You may want to start from these settings to experiment more with it.

 This selects the IF frequency between these values:

   - **0 for zero IF**
   - 450 kHz.
-Some practical tricks that may or may not work:
+    - Move center frequency by -450 kHZ (3).
-    - Frequency is shifted by -450 kHZ.
+      - Direct frequency reading is -450 kHz off from real Rx frequency.
-    - Do not set center frequency lower than 450 kHz down the target frequency
+      - You may use the transverter mode (7) with a shift of +450 kHz to correct the frequency reading
+      - If you already use the transverter mode for transverter work just add 450 kHz to the current shift
-    - Use at least 1536 kHz bandwidth (14)
+    - Use 1536 kHz bandwidth (15)
-    - After sample rate change (16) you may need to start/stop device to get thins right.
+    - After sample rate change (17) you may need to start/stop device to get things right.
-    - Use decimation > 1 (17) with Inf position (18)
+    - Use decimation > 1 (18) with Inf position (19)
-  - 1620 kHz: do not use
+  - 1620 kHz:
+    - Move center frequency by -1620 kHz (3).
+      - Direct frequency reading is -1620 kHz off from real Rx frequency.
+      - You may use the transverter mode (7) with a shift of +1620 kHz to correct the frequency reading
+      - If you already use the transverter mode for transverter work just add 1620 kHz to the current shift
+    - Use 5000 kHz bandwidth (15)
+    - After sample rate change (17) you may need to start/stop device to get things right.
+    - Use decimation > 1 (18) with Inf position (19)
-  - 2048 kHz: do not use
+  - 2048 kHz:
+    - Move center frequency by -2048 kHz (3).
+      - Direct frequency reading is -2048 kHz off from real Rx frequency.
+      - You may use the transverter mode (7) with a shift of +2048 kHz to correct the frequency reading
+      - If you already use the transverter mode for transverter work just add 2048 kHz to the current shift
+    - Use 5000 kHz bandwidth (15)
+    - After sample rate change (17) you may need to start/stop device to get things right.
+    - Use decimation > 1 (18) with Inf position (19)

-<h3>16: Sample rate</h3>
+<h3>17: Sample rate</h3>

 Sets the ADC IQ sample rats from 2M to 10.66M Hz.

-<h3>17: Decimation</h3>
+<h3>18: Decimation</h3>

 Decimation in powers of two from 1 (no decimation) to 64.

-<h3>18: Decimated bandpass center frequency position relative the SDRplay center frequency</h3>
+<h3>19: Decimated bandpass center frequency position relative the SDRplay center frequency</h3>

   - **Cen**: the decimation operation takes place around the SDRplay center frequency Fs.
   - **Inf**: the decimation operation takes place around Fs - Fc.